saucelabs/sauce-docs/docs/mobile-apps/features/fast-booted-simulators.md

 :::note
 If you want to use the `previous_major` version, then use these values:
 - Select “iPhone 13 Simulator” for the Device
-- Select “iOS 15.4” for the OS Version
+- Select the previous major version, at the moment this is “iOS 15.4”, for the OS Version
 :::

 ## Accessing Fast Booted iOS Simulator for Automated Testing with Appium